weitzman-musa/30DayMapChallenge/README.md

 # 30DayMapChallenge
-The collaborative [30-Day Map Challenge](https://30daymapchallenge.com/) entries from the MUSA program
+The collaborative [30-Day Map Challenge](https://30daymapchallenge.com/) entries from the MUSA program:

 > The idea is to create maps based around different themes each day of November using the hashtag #30DayMapChallenge.
 You can prepare the maps beforehand, but the main idea is to publish maps on the dedicated days.

+At the end of the month, we'll have prizes for the best map, and for the participant who completed the most maps!

+Find some good tips from previous participant [Wanmei Liang](https://www.linkedin.com/pulse/30daymapchallenge-reflection-wanmei-liang/).

 ## Participation Instructions

-Find some good tips from previous participant [Wanmei Liang](https://www.linkedin.com/pulse/30daymapchallenge-reflection-wanmei-liang/).

 0.  **Create a map!**